-WCC's Local Transport Plan - (www.warwickshire.gov.uk/ localtransportplan) provides the high-level policy context for speed management within Warwickshire.
+WCC's Local Transport Plan provides the objectives for Speed management within Warwickshire.

-Speed limits on non-trunk roads in Warwickshire are set in accordance with Department for Transport guidance.
+Speed Limits on non-trunk roads in Warwickshire are set in accordance with Department for Transport guidance.

 In short, speed limits should be set at the appropriate level for the road environment to ensure compliance with the limit and to ensure safety for all road users.
 Speed limits should be evidence-led, self-explaining and seek to reinforce people's assessment of what is a safe speed to travel and encourage self-compliance.
-They should be seen by drivers as the maximum speed, rather than a target speed at which to drive irrespective of conditions.
+They should be seen by drivers as the maximum speed rather than a target speed at which to drive irrespective of conditions.

-For speed limits to be effective they need to be set with support from the local community, the police and other local services and with consideration of whether engineering measures are necessary to reduce vehicle speeds.
+In order for speed limits to be effective they need to be set with support from the local community, the police and other local services and with consideration of whether engineering measures are necessary to reduce vehicle speeds.
 There needs to be consideration as to whether the speed limit is set unrealistically low for the particular road function and condition.
 A lack of consideration may lead to ineffective speed limits and drivers may not comply with the speed limits.

-If drivers do not comply with the speed limits, the risk of collisions and injuries would increase, and significant and avoidable enforcement activity would be needed.
+If drivers do not comply with the speed limits the risk of collisions and injuries would increase and significant and avoidable enforcement activity would be needed.

-Factors that are considered in speed limit decisions are:
+Factors that are taken into account in speed limit decisions are:

-- History of Personal Injury Collisions (PIC's)
+- History of Personal injury collisions (PIC's)

 - Road geometry and engineering

 - Road Function

 - Composition of road users

 - Existing traffic speeds

 - Road environment